Causal Mediation in Natural Experiments: Causal Mediation (CM)

 \subsection{Identification of CM Effects}

-The conventional approach to estimating direct and indirect effects assumes both $Z_i$ and $D_i$ are ignorable, conditional on a vector of control variables $\vec X_i$. \begin{definition} Sequential Ignorability \citep{imai2010identification}
+The conventional approach to estimating direct and indirect effects assumes both $Z_i$ and $D_i$ are quasi-randomly assigned, conditional on a vector of control variables $\vec X_i$. \begin{definition} Sequential quasi-random assignment \citep{imai2010identification}

-\end{definition} Sequential ignorability assumes that the initial treatment $Z_i$ is ignorable conditional on $\vec X_i$ (as has already been assumed above).
-It then also assumes that, after $Z_i$ is assigned, that $D_i$ is ignorable conditional on $\vec X, Z_i$ (hereafter, mediator ignorability).
-If \ref{dfn:seq-ign}\eqref{eqn:seq-ign-Z} and \ref{dfn:seq-ign}\eqref{eqn:seq-ign-D} hold, then the ADE and AIE are identified by two-stage mean differences conditioning on $\vec X_i$.\footnote{ In addition, a common support condition for both $Z_i, D_i$ (across $\vec X_i$) is necessary. \cite{imai2010identification} show a general identification statement; I show identification in terms of two-stage regression, notation for which is more familiar in economics. \aref{appendix:identification} states the \cite{imai2010identification} identification result, and then develops the two-stage regression notation which holds as a consequence of sequential ignorability. } \makebox[\textwidth]{\parbox{1.25\textwidth}{
+\end{definition} Sequential quasi-random assignment assumes that the initial treatment $Z_i$ is quasi-randomly assigned conditional on $\vec X_i$ (as has already been assumed above).
+It then also assumes that, after $Z_i$ is assigned, that $D_i$ is quasi-randomly assigned conditional on $\vec X, Z_i$ (hereafter, mediator quasi-random assignment).
+If \ref{dfn:seq-ign}\eqref{eqn:seq-ign-Z} and \ref{dfn:seq-ign}\eqref{eqn:seq-ign-D} hold, then the ADE and AIE are identified by two-stage mean differences conditioning on $\vec X_i$.\footnote{ In addition, a common support condition for both $Z_i, D_i$ (across $\vec X_i$) is necessary. \cite{imai2010identification} show a general identification statement; I show identification in terms of two-stage regression.
+See \appendixref{appendix:identification}. } \makebox[\textwidth]{\parbox{1.25\textwidth}{

 }}